ManuelGutierrezCasares/odin-rock-paper-scissors/README.md

 Here's a simple 5 round 'Rock Paper Scissors' game vs the computer.

-The outputs can be seen inside the console log. (to open it... press F12 and go to console tab on your internet browser).
+The outputs can be seen inside the console log.

 Requirements:
 - Internet browser with console developer tool (Chrome, Firefox, Brave, etc.)